 1942 was distinguished by September's record low.
-The third in a series of severe winters, which, in combination with the War, led to severe hardship.
+It was the third in a series of severe winters, which, in combination with the War, led to severe hardship; both January and February were very cold.
 There was snow cover for more than 50 days in northern Britain.
 Even at Canterbury there was snow cover for 43 days during the 41-42 winter.

 January.
 The eighth coldest January of the century - note that there was this run of consecutive cold Januarys in the early war years.
 There was a great snowstorm across much of Britain on the 19th, causing widespread disruption.
 The monthe was very dull: Scarborough only had 8 hours sunshine all month.

 February.
 Very cold (+0.1); the tenth coldest since 1659, and the eighth coldest of the twentieth century.
-Dull, particularly in East Anglia, where it barely averaged an hour of sunshine a day
+Dull, particularly in East Anglia, where it barely averaged an hour of sunshine a day.
+There was no rain in Teignmouth after the 7th and it was notably dry in SW England and South Wales.
+There were 14 inches of snow in Harrogate and 10 inches in Bingley on the 3rd.

 March.
 It was a month with some extraordinary variations in temperature.
 There was a maximum on the 6th of only -3C in Birmingham.
 On the 8th it was -18C at Braemar, but on the 19th it was13C at Croydon.
 On the 22nd, a maximum of 3C was widely reported, but on the 25th, 18C was reported at south Farnborough.
 There was some snow, heavy in places, in the north in the first week.
 It was a dull month, with only 26 hours of sunshine in the first three weeks at Ross-on-Wye.